-The incident began shortly after the Senate voted down Senator Hanson’s private member’s bill, which sought to impose a national ban on all full-face coverings, including the burqa and niqab, in public places.
+The incident began shortly after the Senate voted down Senator Hanson’s private member’s bill, which sought to impose a national ban on all full-face coverings cloths, including the burqa and niqab, in public places.
 Visibly frustrated by the defeat, Ms. Hanson executed her protest, mimicking a similar, widely condemned action she performed in 2017.

-Wearing the black garment, she took her seat in the chamber, instantly creating a tense and volatile atmosphere.
+Wearing the black burka, she took her seat in the chamber, instantly creating a tense and volatile atmosphere.
 Her intention, as later stated, was to highlight perceived security risks associated with the covering and to protest against what she calls the “oppression of women” and “radical Islam”.
 However, for many, the action was seen not as a policy protest, but as a calculated act of Islamophobia designed to incite division and fear.

 Parliamentary Stand-Off and Suspension